-Lastly, new reel colours are also available.
-The PETG-S is being produced by Armor 3D in 3 new colours, with red, green, black and yellow, all of them translucent.
+Lastly, new reel colors are also available.
+The PETG-S is being produced by Armor 3D in 3 new colors, with red, green, black and yellow, all of them translucent.
 Just what you need to produce original and unique items, whatever your printing profile!

 And the printing parameters?